Loading...

 Step 3: Click Submit when finished.

-Step 1: From the Repositories tab of the WriteupsDB module, click the meatballs menu found on the repository card.
+Step 1: From the Repositories tab of the WriteupsDB module, click the meatballs menu found on the repository card to copy.

 Step 2: Click Copy Repository.